 The quality of urban life is not measured by the scale of monuments, shopping malls, highways or top-down regulated activities, but by creating an environment, which is liveable, vibrant and sustainable.

 In our course, Urban Planning and Architecture are taught equally.
-The programme alternates between large scale and detail, between abstract and concrete, between theory and practice.
+The program alternates between large scale and detail, between abstract and concrete, between theory and practice.
 In one sentence, we think that architecture is more than building houses and urban planning is more than deciding where to place them.

 Both disciplines are contextual.
 Not only the use of a structure, but its context (e.g. landscape, infrastructure, social needs) determine the design.
 The question of the house of the future is closely connected with the question of the city of the future.
 Both questions need to be addressed from a social, spatial, ecological, and economic view.

-The courses are differentiated in three categories: design, knowledge, and communication.
+The courses are differentiated into three categories: design, knowledge, and communication.
 The design studios focus on training a design-based approach to problem-solving in urban and architectural fields.
 Students are assisted to develop their own ideas for given tasks and thus experience how with growing complexity over the years – a design project is produced from analysis all the way to presentation.

 In the first year, courses concentrate on basic knowledge in urban planning and architecture, and introduction to project design.
 Courses in visual communication are taught over the first two years, providing the students with the necessary tools to learn to express themselves graphically.